 This encyclopedic volume, including nearly 1500 species and 650 color photographs, illustrates the diversity of mycoflora throughout northeastern North America.
 Professional and advanced mycologists will welcome the inclusion of microscopic features, chemical reagent data, information on classification, and author citations.
 The user-friendly keys and nontechnical language will appeal to the novice mushroom collector, as will the introductory information on fungal anatomy, collecting techniques, and mushroom cooking and preservation.
 Preface

 In 1868, botanist Charles Horton Peck began studying the fungi of northeastern North America.
 Before his pioneering efforts, few of this continent’s endemic mushrooms had been described and named.
 Over the next forty years, Peck described and named more than 3,000 species of fungi—the lion’s share of this continent’s native mushrooms.
 For this reason, he has been called “the father of modern American mycology.”
 Some of these were specimens sent to Peck by other collectors, but the bulk were collected by Peck himself.
 When Peck retired after suffering a stroke in 1915, his work was nowhere near completion.
 Even today, the region’s diverse ecosystems yield mushrooms that are as yet unnamed.
+Order your autographed copy now!
 View Sample Illustrations and Descriptions

 View a List of Treated Taxa